mockturtl/lmde-faq/Browsers.md

 #### Setup ####

-Download the package and extract it: `tar xjf path/to/downloaded/file.tar.bz2`.
+Download the package and extract it.

+`tar xjf path/to/downloaded/file.tar.bz2`

 Move the extracted files to **/opt** (note: **/opt/firefox** is the mint package).